Telehealth: Videotelephony

-Videotelephony comprises the technologies for the reception and transmission of audio-video signals by users at different locations, for communication between people in real-time.
+Videotelephony comprises the technologies for the reception and transmission of audio-video signals by users at different locations for communication between people in real time.

 At the dawn of the technology, videotelephony also included image phones which would exchange still images between units every few seconds over conventional POTS-type telephone lines, essentially the same as slow scan TV systems.

-Currently, videotelephony is particularly useful to the deaf and speech-impaired who can use them with sign language and also with a video relay service, and well as to those with mobility issues or those who are located in distant places and are in need of telemedical or tele-educational services.
+Currently, videotelephony is particularly useful to the deaf and speech-impaired who can use it with sign language and also with a video relay service, as well as to those with mobility issues or those who are located in distant places and are in need of telemedical or tele-educational services.

 Categories

 Emergency care

-Common daily emergency telemedicine is performed by SAMU Regulator Physicians in France, Spain, Chile and Brazil.
+Common daily emergency telemedicine is performed by SAMU Regulator Physicians in France, Spain, Chile, and Brazil.
 Aircraft and maritime emergencies are also handled by SAMU centres in Paris, Lisbon and Toulouse.

-A recent study identified three major barriers to adoption of telemedicine in emergency and critical care units.
+A recent study identified three major barriers to the adoption of telemedicine in emergency and critical care units.
 They include: